All Episodes

 And people who took photographs of the visions and apparitions could never get a picture of their feet.

-It's an Irish thing.
+An Irish thing.

 I have a question for my wife, which is kind of an odd question.

-I don't know why she's asking this, but I'll ask it, and it is the following.
+I don't know why she's asking this, but I'll ask it.

-With respect to exorcisms, has it ever occurred, Father, that anybody listening to the tape of an exorcism, or in fact watching a videotape of an exorcism, has, as a result of that, been possessed?
+With respect to exorcisms, has it ever occurred, Father, that anybody listening to the tape of an exorcism, or in fact watching a videotape of an exorcism has, as a result of that, been possessed?

-Well, Chris, the answer is this.
+Well, the answer is this.

-People who looked at or saw tapes, because we make videotapes, which are very private, or audios, audiotapes of exorcisms, that they, rare cases, rare enough anyway, that they went for a pact.
+It has happened in our records people who looked at or saw tapes, because we make videotapes, which are very private, or audios, audio tapes of exorcisms, that they, rare cases, rare enough anyway, that they went for a pact.

 They invited demonic invasion.